jbakse/site_builder/docs/comp_form/notes2.md

 - Rearrange content to make the best use of numbered/top level headers

 # Content Notes
+- hero header: change "the what" "the how" to something better
 - Make bottom links better.
 Also some content rules.
 How many?
 Should they have descriptions?
 What content (see also, examples, tutorials, dan?)
 - Too many Wikipedia links.
   Parameters has way to many, for example.
 Find better/more varied sources.
 Maybe even just cut down the references.